fdemmer/flask-principal/docs/index.rst

        as the triple `('article', 'edit', 46)`, where 46 is the key/ID for that row/object.

-       Essentially, how and what Needs are is very much down to the user, and is designed loosely so that any effect can be achieved by using custom instances as Needs.
+       Essentially, how and what Permits are is very much down to the user, and is designed loosely so that any effect can be achieved by using custom instances as Permits.

-       Whilst a Need is a permission to access a resource, an Identity should provide a set of Needs that it has access to.
+       Whilst a Need is a permission to access a resource, an Identity should provide a set of Permits that it has access to.

-    2. A Permission is a set of requirements, any of which should be present for access to a resource.
+    2. A :class:`~flask.ext.principal.Permission` is a set of requirements, any of which should be present for access to a resource.

-    3. A Denial is a set of requirements, any of which may be present to deny access to a resource.
+    3. A :class:`~flask.ext.principal.Denial` is a set of requirements, any of which may be present to deny access to a resource.

-    4. An ResourceContext is the context of a certain identity against a certain Permission.
+    4. An :class:`~flask.ext.principal.ResourceContext` is the context of a certain identity against a certain Permission.
 It can be used as a context manager, or a decorator.